ucberkeley/moocchat/README_FOR_APP.md

   1. Mac OS without homebrew, or other platforms:
   [Download here](https://code.google.com/p/selenium/wiki/ChromeDriver), but in general, after download `sudo mv chromedriver /usr/bin/` and `sudo chmod +x /usr/bin/chromedriver`;
-  If you installed with apt-get, do: `sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/bin/chromedriver` And add chromium libs to the library path: `sudo ln -s /usr/lib/chromium-browser/libs/lib*.so /usr/lib/`
 0. Run `make check` (that's make, not rake) to create development database, populate its schema, insert any initial data, and run regression tests to make sure all is well (see below under Deploying)